Gerak Khas (Malaysian Army unit): The 13 May incident

-The 13 May incident occurred in major cities throughout Peninsular Malaysia in 1969, and the MSSU was dispatched from Camp Sebatang Karah to defend the Camp Mindef (Kem Kementah) in Kuala Lumpur.
-MSSU also collaborated with the Royal Malaysia Police's Special Branch to apprehend leaders of gangsters and triads who contributed to the incident's racial tensions behind the scenes.
-As a result, the incident was short-lived, and the brass decided not to disband the MSSU.
+However, during the 13 May incident in 1969, the MSSU was deployed from Camp Sebatang Karah to secure the Camp Mindef in Kuala Lumpur.
+The unit also worked in coordination with the Royal Malaysia Police Special Branch to detain organised crime leaders and triad members suspected of escalating racial tensions.
+The effectiveness of the unit during this period led to the decision by military leadership to retain the MSSU.

-1st Malaysian Special Service Regiment
+1st Malaysian Special Service Regiment and expansion

-The MSSU, as a task force, was made up of commando-trained soldiers and sailors from various regiments and corps of the Malaysian Army and Royal Malaysian Navy.
-This creates a problem because the soldiers and sailors are also responsible for their original units.
-On 1 August 1970, army command relocated the MSSU to Camp Sungai Udang in Malacca and established a new unit as the MSSU's successor.
-The regiment is known as the 1st Malaysian Special Service Regiment.
-Soldiers and sailors who wanted to serve as special forces had to resign from their original units and volunteer to join the 1 MSSR by 1973.
+As an ad hoc task force, the MSSU originally drew its personnel from various regiments and corps within the Malaysian Army and the Royal Malaysian Navy.
+This structure created administrative difficulties, as personnel remained responsible to their parent units.
+To resolve this, the army command relocated the unit to Camp Sungai Udang, Malacca, on 1 August 1970.

-Due to expansion, the 1st Malaysian Special Service Regiment became the 21st Special Service Group.
+A permanent successor was established, known as the 1st Malaysian Special Service Regiment (1 MSSR).
+By 1973, a new policy required soldiers and sailors wishing to serve within the special forces to officially resign from their original units and volunteer for permanent transfer to 1 MSSR.
+Due to subsequent expansion, 1 MSSR (present-day 21st Commando Regiment) was later incorporated into the 21st Special Service Group.